LinhMuks-DFox/libtorchmedia/Readme.md

-# Deep Learning Dev Template
+# LibTorchMedia

 ### Author:
 Mux
 ### Description
-A development template for deep learning projects using C++ and Python.
+A C++ lib, implement torchaudio, torchvision in C++, merge these lib into libtorchmedia

 ### Dependencies
 * Docker